 Our business is sensitive to changes in global macroeconomic conditions.
-We have at times experienced uncertainty and volatility in global economic conditions, including in rates of growth or decline in the markets we serve.
-Our operating countries and regions, which are increasingly interdependent, have experienced periods of volatile growth patterns or declines, and we expect that global conditions will continue to be characterized by instability and unpredictability.
-Such conditions have and may continue to cause our clients to reduce or defer their spending on new projects that require our solutions which could decrease demand for our various staffing services.
-While we experienced some recovery from COVID-19 related economic declines in many of our markets in 2021, the economic impact of COVID-19 continues to be uncertain and unpredictable, and there can be no assurances when and whether growth rates would return to pre-pandemic levels.
-If growth is slow, as a result of the pandemic or otherwise, or if it contracts for an extended period of time, this could have a material adverse effect on our business and results of operations.
+Even before the onset of the pandemic, we have at times experienced uncertainty and volatility in global economic conditions, including in rates of growth or decline in the markets we serve.
+Most of our operating countries and regions, which are increasingly interdependent, have experienced volatile growth patterns or declines, and we expect that global conditions will continue to be characterized by instability and unpredictability.
+Such conditions may cause our clients to reduce or to continue to defer their spending on new projects that require our solutions which could decrease demand for our various staffing services.
+Even if there is a recovery from COVID-related economic declines, there can be no assurances when or how rapidly this would occur and in what regions, and whether growth rates would return to pre-pandemic levels.
+If growth remains slow, as a result of the pandemic or otherwise, or if it continues to contract for an extended period of time, this could have a material adverse effect on our business and results of operations.

 Our profitability is sensitive to decreases in demand.
-When demand drops or remains low, our operating profit is impacted unfavorably as we experience a deleveraging of our selling and administrative expense base as expenses do not decline as quickly as revenues.
+In 2020, we experienced a decrease in demand and our operating profit was impacted unfavorably as we experienced a deleveraging of our selling and administrative expense base as expenses did not decline as quickly as revenues.
 In periods of decline, we may not be able to reduce selling and administrative expenses without negatively impacting the long-term potential of our branch network and brands.
-Additionally, some clients may slow the rate at which they pay us, or become unable to pay their obligations and our cash flow and profitability may suffer.
+Additionally, some clients have slowed the rate at which they pay us, or have become unable to pay their obligations and there is risk that this could continue, and our cash flow and profitability may suffer.

-Economic conditions in the countries and territories where we do business may be affected by recent or emerging events, such as the rise of populism, political volatility, civil violence and unrest, election results or other changes in ruling parties or governmental leadership, trade disputes, protectionism or changes in global trade policies, the global refugee crisis, social justice movements, COVID-19 and other global health crises, changes in immigration policy, the impact of supply chain challenges on our clients, changes in employment policy, rising interest rates, inflation, the impact of terrorist activity, or by other political or economic developments.
-In addition, there is a risk the current inflationary environment could have an impact on the countries and territories where we do business.
-We are particularly susceptible to changes in demand patterns and economic conditions in Europe, which represents two of our operating segments and 68% of our revenue.
+Economic conditions in the countries and territories where we do business may be affected by recent or emerging events, such as the rise of populism, political volatility, civil violence and unrest, election results or other changes in ruling parties or governmental leadership, trade disputes, protectionism or changes in global trade policies, the global refugee crisis, social justice movements, global health crises, changes in immigration policy, changes in employment policy, rising interest rates, the impact of terrorist activity, or by other political or economic developments.
+We are particularly susceptible to changes in demand patterns and economic conditions in Europe, which represents two of our operating segments and 66% of our revenue.